OpenROV-archive/openrov-image/README.md

 The demo images come with a script to build an SD card or a disk image.

-First of all, _build.sh_ creates disk image with the demo image scripts.
+__First of all__, _build.sh_ creates disk image with the demo image scripts. (steps/01_build_image.sh).
+The output of this is saved in _work/steps/step_01/_

+__Step 2__ is to update the image to the latest ubuntu packages and install all the needed additional packages (steps/02_update_image.sh).
+The output is saved in _work/steps/step_02/_

-Step two is to get all the other tools we need from their source.
+__Step 3__ is to get all the other tools we need from their source and compile them.
 This is:
 	- NodeJS
+	- OpenROV Cockpit
 	- mjpeg-streamer
 	- ino (command line arduino)
 	- dtc (device tree compiler)
 	- avrdude
-	- OpenROV
+	- Cloud9

-NodeJS is cross compiled on your machine.
-The other tools will be compiled in a chroot environment.
+ 	- Samba configuration (network sharing)

+Some of these packages are built via a cross compiler on the host machine.
+Where this is not possible, a chroot environment is used.
+For this, the image from _Step 2_ is copied and the software is built and installed on the image.
+After compilation/installation the relevent files are packaged in .deb files .

+All the scripts to built the softare are to be found in: _steps/step_03/*.sh_)

+__Step 4__ is to customize the root environment.
+In this step we install the .deb packages and setup the hostname, ip address/network configuration, users and other things.
+Script: _steps/04_customize_image.sh_.

-After NodeJS is compiled we mount the OpenROV.img file that was created by the demo image script via the loopback device and _kpartx_ (to mount the two partitions of the image).
+__Step 5__ is to compress the image and calculate the md5 of the image.

-A chroot environment is setup (have a look at ./lib/chroot.sh for more details) and the _lib/customizeroot.sh_ is executed with the new root.

-## Root customisation

-We update all ubuntu packages that are out of date and install the packages we need for OpenROV.
-We compile and install mjpeg-streamer, ino, dtc and avrdude, setup OpenROV and do changes to the system configuration files for networking, dhcp and getting OpenROV Cockpit started when the BB starts.